Compiled by Joan Jager

 David Giwirec of the ADD Coach Academy (ADDCA) notes “Who you are and your associated self-worth is not based on how well you do things.
 Who you are is who you choose to be based on your important, heartfelt, character values and strengths.
 Learn how to focus on what’s important, so you don’t get emotionally hijacked by the expectations of inconsistent performance.”
 (9) His 3-minute video explains more.

 Ron Kessler, Ph.D. of Harvard and the World Health Organization promoted his presentation comparing ADHD in kids to their behavior of kids with ADHD to adults at the American of Professional Society of ADHD and Related Disorders (APSARD) conference in 2015.
 I have hit the high points above, but the video is also worth watching.
-This video was used to Much of it is presented as slides accompanied by the transcribed interview.
+Much of it is presented as slides accompanied by the transcribed interview.
 If you prefer reading to watching, APSARD offers a full transcription.
 (9)

 How ADHD Grew Up as ADHD Kids Grew into ADHD Adults (11-minutes)